Keep the information system up to date #CyberSecMonth

 - Ensure a follow-up of updates and end dates of software support.

 - Maintaining the homogeneity of the IT equipment, the accumulation of several versions of a software can lead to problems and complicate the monitoring of the equipment.

 - Limit the operating dependencies of one software to another (software adhesions), in fact the support time of these solutions is not equivalent.

 - Include clauses in contracts with service providers and suppliers to monitor security patches and manage obsolescence.

-- Identify the time and resources required to migrate each software in the decline phase (non regression test, back up and date migration procedure, etc).
+- Identify the time and resources required to migrate each software in the decline phase (non-regression test, backup and data migration procedure, etc.).

 Facilitate the implementation of these good practices

 SUMo (for Software Update Monitor) is a tool that is easy to use and yet very useful.
 It automatically detects, through an analysis of the hard disk, new versions of software installed on the computer in question.
 The little something extra about this really practical solution is that it is free and available in French.
 During an analysis, if SUMo discovers a new version of a software, the console displays the version currently installed on the computer and the new version of the software as well as a link to download it.
 There is also a paid version that allows you to download updates directly from developers’ websites.

 WAPT, our open source software deployment solution for Windows, was designed to simplify IT asset management by centralizing administration actions in a single console.
 WAPT allows you to quickly create, test, install, update and uninstall software packages or configurations across an entire fleet.
 The information goes directly to the console and it is therefore possible to know the progress of the actions carried out on the fleet in real time.
 It is also possible to remotely program the deployment of software so as not to disturb users.
 The simplicity of the software allows you to be more responsive and quickly correct security vulnerabilities by en Keeping your fleet up to date with just a few clicks.